alexandrnikitin/blog/_drafts/high-performance-dotnet-by-example.md

 This means that we need only 6 microsecond to check a common user agent string against several hundreds of patterns.
 We can do ~150K calls per second on one CPU Core which is pretty fast and good enough.
 But can we do better?

-## APIs TODO
+## Libraries APIs

-The attentive reader may have noticed, that there's the following code in the hot path:
+The attentive reader may have noticed during the code review that there's the following code in the hot path:

 ```csharp
 public AhoCorasickTreeNode GetTransition(char c)